 Instead of dishes LOFAR uses arrays of dipole antennas.
 This allows to achieve a large collecting area for radio waves for each of the elements of the radio interferometer.
 Those phased arrays still have a pointing direction (similar to a dish), however, phased arrays can point to several directions at the same time, in contrast to dishes.

-LOFAR consists of 37 stations in the Netherlands, six stations in Germany, three in Poland, one station in France, UK and Sweden each.
-One station in Ireland is under construction.
+LOFAR consists of 37 stations in the Netherlands, six stations in Germany, three in Poland, one station in France, UK, Sweden and Ireland each.
 The signals of the LOFAR stations are transferred to a central processing unit via high speed internet connections.
 Each station can send data with a rate up to 4 Gibabyte per second.
 The signal of all stations needs to be processed (correlated) in real time for an interferometric observation.
 This requires fast and reliable network connections and very fast central processing unit with very high input and output rates.
 Recently, a dedicated GPU-cluster has been developed for this task.